icons8/lunacy-docs/docs/tips.md

 ## Image fills

-You can create an image fill by dropping an image from the Lunacy library or your desktop directly on to an object as shown in the demo below.
+You can create an image fill by dropping an image from the Lunacy library or your desktop directly on to a layer as shown in the demo below.
 For more information about image fills, click <a href="https://docs.icons8.com/styling/#image-fills" target="_blank">here</a>.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/styling-imagefillph.png" height="auto"><source src="/public/styling-imagefill.mp4" type="video/mp4"></video>